createEndpoint

 createPostConfig

-The config argument allows you to attach Zod schemas and middlewares to an endpoint.
+The config argument allows defining optional Zod schemas and middlewares to an endpoint.

 import type { RoutePattern, EndpointSchemas, Prettify, MiddlewareFunction, GetRouteParams } from "@aura-stack/router/types"